 Volunteers of America, Dakota’s Kidz Count program provides afterschool and summer care services to students ages 5-12 who are enrolled at Terry Redlin Elementary.
 The program provides at least 30 minutes of physical activity, a full afternoon meal, homework assistance, and other activities.
 Last year, 36 students participated in the program.

-Volunteers of America, Dakotas’ Spring Ave. childcare location provided 200 children with quality care last year.
+Volunteers of America, Dakotas’ Childcare program provided 200 children with quality care last year.

 Volunteers of America, Dakotas’ Runaway and Homeless Youth Services assists runaway and homeless youth and young adults.
 Services include 24/7 crisis intervention for youth and families, on-street outreach, case management, and referrals for emergency shelter.
 Last year, 235 individuals who were runaways, homeless youth, or families in crisis were provided assistance.